-Sole proprietorships and general partnerships are not technically legal entities, and are therefore not required to register with the state or submit annual filings.
-However, you will need an SDAT Identification Number if you wish to open a business account, which can be obtained using the above portal.
+Sole proprietorships or general partnerships require no legal entry formalities except compliance with state and local licensing and taxation requirements.
+Therefore, they are not required to register with the state or submit annual filings.
+However, you will need an SDAT Identification Number if you wish to open a business account, which can be obtained using Maryland Business Express.

 I Cannot or Do Not Want to File Online